newchuyalong/libgdx-learning/A-simple-game.md

 ## Handling Pausing/Resuming ##
 Android has the notation of pausing and resuming your application every time the user gets a phone call or presses the home button.
 Libgdx will do many things automatically for you in that case, e.g. reload images that might have gotten lost (OpenGL context loss, a terrible topic on its own), pause and resume music streams and so on.

 In our game there's no real need to handle pausing/resuming.
 As soon as the user comes back to the application, the game continues where it left.
 Usually one would implement a pause screen and ask the user to touch the screen to continue.
-This is left as an exercise for the reader.
-Check out the `ApplicationListener.pause()` and `ApplicationListener.resume()` methods.
+This is left as an exercise for the reader - check out the `ApplicationListener.pause()` and `ApplicationListener.resume()` methods.

 ## The Full Source ##
 Here's the tiny source for our simple game: